React inside Aurelia

 Install Dependencies

 First, ensure that your Aurelia project has the necessary dependencies to use React.
-You'll need React and ReactDOM, along with any types of TypeScript support if needed.
+You'll need React and ReactDOM, plus the matching type packages when you compile with TypeScript.

 npm install react react-dom